tir38/android-rxjava-playground/replay_from_manager/README.md

 This results in duplcate calls.
 This isn't *usually* a problem when only one "thing" is making a request per screen.
 It might be overkill to hit the web service for every screen but this way we ensure data is always up to date.

 But what happens when two things that are on the screen at the same time both make a request?
-We get two calls to the web service when only one was needed:
+We get two calls to the web service when only one was needed.
+Here our Fragment and Activity are both requesting the same data:

 ```